Step by step guide developing a netbox plugin

 Add tests

-from django.test import TestCase from django.core.management import call_command from netbox_systems.models import Service class TestMigrations(TestCase): def test_no_missing_migrations(self): call_command("makemigrations", check=True, dry_run=True) class TestServiceModel(TestCase): def test_service_str_representation(self): service = Service.objects.create( name='DNS' ) self.assertEqual(str(service.name), 'DNS')
+from django.test import TestCase from django.core.management import call_command from netbox_systems.models import Service class TestMigrations(TestCase): def test_no_missing_migrations(self): call_command("makemigrations", check=True, dry_run=True) class TestServiceModel(TestCase): def test_service_str_representation(self): service = Service.objects.create( name='DNS' ) self.assertEqual(str(service.name), 'DNS')then test with:

 cd .. ./manage.py test